Skip to main content

 Administrative safeguards encompass the policies and procedures that govern the behavior of the people who interact with your data, including workforce training and risk management.
 Together, these safeguards create a multi-layered defense system for your biological signature.

 The third pillar is the Breach Notification Rule.
 This rule functions as a transparency mandate in the event that the protective systems fail.
-It requires covered entities and their to provide notification following a breach of unsecured PHI.
+It requires covered entities and their business associates to provide notification following a breach of unsecured PHI.

 This ensures that you and the Department of Health and Human Services (HHS) are alerted if your data is compromised, allowing for responsive action to mitigate potential harm.
-The existence of this rule creates a powerful incentive for and their partners to invest in robust security measures, as the consequences of a breach are both reputational and financial.
+The existence of this rule creates a powerful incentive for wellness programs and their partners to invest in robust security measures, as the consequences of a breach are both reputational and financial.

 Understanding these three rules provides you with a framework for asking informed questions and assessing the trustworthiness of any program that seeks access to your most fundamental health information.